saltstack/salt/doc/topics/cloud/aws.rst

 show_instance
 =============
-This action is a thin wrapper around --full-query, which displays details on a single instance only.
+This action is a thin wrapper around ``--full-query``, which displays details on a single instance only.
 In an environment with several machines, this will save a user from having to sort through all instance data, just to examine a single instance.